 What is unique about Safex Cash is its distribution curve (the emission rate of the coins), called the S distribution curve.
 To find out more, as well as a comparison with distribution curves of Bitcoin, Monero, and Litecoin - you can read about it here.
 Briefly explained, this distribution curve is inspired by the adoption-of-innovations curve.
 By studying how technology is being adopted, Safex developers decided to implement this knowledge in the emission rate of the Safex currency base.
 Therefore, they decided how much Safex Cash will be mined in the beginning, at later stages and, finally, when the tail emission begins.
 Thanks to Daniel Dabek and Ivana Todorovic, we expect half of the people will adopt the innovation ~2025 and the majority of its total market share will be reached by ~2029.

 If you want to support Safex Blockchain, you can:

-We explained the basics of Safex Blockchain, gave a basic comparison to with Bitcoin and Monero, but still haven't said WHY Safex Blockchain at all?
+We have explained the basics of Safex Blockchain, above, and gave a basic comparison to Bitcoin and Monero, but we still haven't said WHY Safex Blockchain is a fundamental improvement.

 Safex Blockchain is the engine for the new generation of eCommerce.
 The purpose of the existing Safex Blockchain is to be a safe and reliable eCommerce protocol with the benefit of personal privacy measures.
 That's why Safex Blockchain exists.
 To give a unique solution, private transactions, and an easy to use application with built-in features needed for crypto-commerce.
 This way, eCommerce with cryptocurrency can be done on the core protocol level, instead of just using it as a payment method on top of today's established eCommerce solutions.